 Location of Meetings

-Indoor meetings will be held in the Small Hall, Holy Trinity RC Church, Lichfield Road, Sutton Coldfield.
-See Meeting Place for more details and directions, including a link to a map.
+Indoor meetings will be held in one of the halls, Holy Trinity RC Church, Lichfield Road, Sutton Coldfield.
+See Meeting Place for more details and directions, including a map.

 Twice a year, members receive a programme of forthcoming events and a copy of a newsletter called "Four Seasons", which reports on Society activities and contains other items about natural history.